fetchrobotics/docs/source/safety.rst

 deviations.
 High-level applications also integrate the various on-board sensors to avoid obstacles when navigating or moving the arm.

-These design features help make Fetch & Freight more robust.
+These design features help make Fetch and Freight more robust.
 However a R&D robot is **never** absolutely safe.
 The application developers' safety, as well as the safety of others, depends on the developers' constant attention.
 It is important for the user to be aware of